m3t4lw01f/unlimited-plex-server/README.md

 - Get your `RIVEN_API_KEY`:
   - run `docker exec ups-riven-backend sh -c "grep -m 1 '\"api_key\"' /riven/data/settings.json | cut -d '\"' -f 4"`
   - The output will be a long string of characters
-- In your browser head over to [Overseerr](http://localhost:5055), log in using your Plex account and head to the settings
+- In your browser head over to [Overseerr](http://localhost:5055), log in using your Plex account
-- Connect to your Plex account on the "Plex" tab
+- Connect to your Plex account during the initial configuration
+- Skip the Radarr and Sonarr configuration, since we don't need it
-- Navigate to the Notifications tab and select `webhooks`
+- Go to settings and navigate to the Notifications tab and select webhooks
   - Set the Webhook URL to `http://ups-riven-backend:8080/api/v1/webhook/overseerr`
   - Set Authorization Header to `Bearer RIVEN_API_KEY`
   - Check the boxes for `Request Automatically Approved` and `Request Approved`